TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `m-encrypt-cipher`
-In order to allow differing clients to easily select the correct encryption algorithm, we set a header indicating the type of cipher used to encrypt the object.
-This header is in the form of `cipher/mode/padding state`.
+In order to allow differing clients to easily select the correct encryption algorithm, we set a header indicating the type of cipher used to
+encrypt the object.
+The value of this header must be in the form of `cipher/mode/padding state`.
+Clients must support reading this value
+in a case-insensitive manner, but clients must make every effort to write the value in the original case.
+Clients will read this value and
+look up the implementation details for the cipher based on the header's value.
+In the section called [Supported Ciphers](), the details
+of how each one of these ciphers is implemented is specified.
+Each client will need to implement the ciphers as per the specification
+section.
+If the client doesn't support the cipher returned from this header, it must explicitly error and inform the implementor of the
+problem.

 ```
 m-encrypt-cipher: AES/GCM/NoPadding